WP13-slack/links/README.md

 IDE
 ---
-[JetBrain](http://www.jetbrains.com/student/) - Free IDEs for languges such as Java, Python and PHP
+[JetBrain](http://www.jetbrains.com/student/) - Free IDEs for languges such as Java, Python and student prices for others, like PHP

 JavaScript
 ----------